Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology/README.md

 **<<< MANCA USO RELATIVO A HDFS >>>**

 ## Repository contents
+### ZoraNlpReasoner
+This folder contains the main program, including the TextToRDF tool.
+To use the application it is necessary to add Stanford coreNLP inside the TextToRDF folder.
+This section of the application contains the NLP Engine we have developed.

 ### ZoraActions.crg
 This file contains the Choregraphe software for the Zora robot.
+This  section of the application deals  with  the  management  of  the  robot  and  the  interaction with the NLP Engine from the robot.

 ### IncompatibilityTable
 The table shows for each action in the ontology the actions that cannot precede it and therefore are incompatible.
 Actions that have no incompatibility can always be performed.